-I’m done with my life under my father’s brutal thumb.
-I’m running from the mafia right after my sister marries the Don.
+I’m done with life under my father’s brutal thumb.
+I’m running from the mafia right after my sister marries the don.
 It doesn’t matter that one touch from him sparks all sorts of things it shouldn’t.
 That’s only one more reason to leave.
-But when my sister disappears the morning of her wedding, I’m left in her wedding dress, standing in front of the priest.
-With him.
-The man I thought I could never have.
-The man who could break me.
+But when my sister leaves the ruthless and proud don standing at the altar, I’m forced to marry him to save her life.

 For the stability of la famiglia, I need to marry.
-I don’t want a wife that will disrupt my life, but I crave this woman.
-Once her sister runs, nothing will stop me from having her.
+I don’t want a wife that will disrupt my life.
+That’s why I chose her sister, but I crave this woman.
+Once my intended bride runs, nothing will stop me from having Catalina.
 She’ll marry me to protect her sister, but who is going to protect her from me?

 This is a standalone steamy mafia romance with a guaranteed HEA.
 No cliffhangers.
 No cheating.

 CW: explicit intimacy, graphic violence, foul language and domestic violence (past reference and on the page – not between the main characters)

 Scroll down to read the first two chapters.

 Readers outside the US, click here for your Amazon link.